Tatum Stewart

-Tatum Stewart (born 22 February 2002) is a field hockey player from Australia.
+Tatum Stewart (born 22 February 2002) is an Australian field hockey player.

 Personal life

 Tatum Stewart was born and raised in Toowoomba, Queensland.

 Stewart was a student at Fairholme College.

 Career

 Domestic league

 In Hockey Australia's domestic league, the Sultana Bran Hockey One, Stewart is a member of the Brisbane Blaze.

 Under–21

 Tatum Stewart made her junior international debut in 2022 at the Junior Oceania Cup in Canberra.
 She was a member of the Jillaroos squad that won gold.

 Hockeyroos

 In 2023, Stewart was named in the Hockeyroos squad for the first time.
 She will make her debut during season three of the FIH Pro League.